zimmer62/NeoPixelBus/ReadMe.md

 #### void FadeTo(uint16_t time, RgbColor color)
 this will setup an animation for all pixels to linear fade between the current color and the given color over the time given.
 The time is in milliseconds.

+### NeoPixelMultiBus object
+This manages the show for a multiple NeoPixelBus.
+NOTE:  NeoPixelBus::Show() should not be called anymore, it is replaced by NeoPixelMultiBus::ShowAll()

+#### NeoPixelMultiBus(uint8_t size)
+construct a multibus manager, giving it the maximum number of buses it can manage

+#### void AddBus(NeoPixelBus* pBus)
+this will connect a NeoPixelBus to this multi bus manager so that the ShowAll will update its pixels.

+#### void ShowAll()
+this will attempt to update the connected pixels across all buses with the current state.

+#### bool CanShow() const
+this will return that enough time has passed since the last show that another show can be made.
+The show will block by calling delay(0) until this is true.

+#### bool IsDirty(uint16_t n) const
+returns if there are changes that need to be shown from any connected NeoPixelBus

+#### void Dirty()
+this will mark the current state as dirty so that ShowAll() will think the pixel colors have changed.
+This is useful when you modify the biffer directly.

+#### void ResetDirty()
+this will mark the current state as not dirty so that ShowAll() will think the pixels have the current colors.